What is the Citizenship Amendment Act? How Many Times The Citizenship Act Amended?

-The recently proposed Citizenship Amendment Bill 2016 was in the news when Rajya Sabha appointed 10 of it’s members to the joint committee of parliament to go through and analyze this bill thoroughly.
+The recently proposed Citizenship Amendment Bill 2016 was in the news when Rajya Sabha appointed 10 of its members to the joint committee of parliament to go through and analyze this bill thoroughly.
 The bill is under the scrutiny of the opposition as well as the Intellectual fraternity of the country.

-In this article, we are going to discuss the original Citizenship Act and the proposed amendments by the current union government.
-We will also analyze the bill with a perspective of Indian Constitution.
-The Citizenship Act defines illegal migrant as a foreigner who enter India without valid passport and documents or the one who stays beyond the permitted time.
-By According to the newly proposed amendment to the bill,
+Before the Citizenship Amendment Act 2019, in 2016 also there was an amendment.
+The Citizenship Act defines an illegal migrant as a foreigner who enters India without valid passport and documents or the one who stays beyond the permitted time.
+According to the newly proposed amendment to the bill-

 A) The Hindus, Sikhs, Buddhists, Jains, Parsis and Christians from Afghanistan, Bangladesh and Pakistan will not be considered as illegal migrants.

 B) The people who have been exempted from provisions of the Passport (Entry into India) Act, 1920, and the Foreigners Act, 1946 by the central government will not be considered as illegal migrants.